FAQs 2024-08-06T14:54:42+08:00

 How do solar cells work?

 Solar cells work by converting visible light into electricity through a process called the photovoltaic effect.
 Photons in visible light hit the solar cell and are absorbed by the semi-conducting material (which in most cases is silicon), creating an electron hole which another electron must fill.
 This causes movement in the electrons, thus creating a flow of electricity.
+Visit our page on how solar works.

 How does a solar grid connect system work?